dustin-archive/lowdown-js/README.md

 ## Arrays
 + `forEach`
-  + Iterates through an array with `item, index` in the callback function.
+  + Iterates through an array with `item, index, array` in the callback. function.

 # Functions